 Recently, an anonymous donor made a generous gift of $250,000 to Hospice of the Piedmont to assist patients and families with demonstrated financial need, and to support them on their end-of-life journey.
 With their gift, they established The Serenity Fund.
-Given in memory of Lynn Huck, The Serenity Fund will provide financial assistance to patients who require residential care in Hospice House, as well as for the unique urgent financial needs of patients residing in their own homes or facilities.
-The Serenity Fund was thoughtfully designed to increase access to Hospice House residential care and to provide financial aid for needs directly related to patient safety, care and comfort, as well as burial and cremation expenses.
+Given in memory of Lynn Huck, the fund will provide financial assistance to patients who require residential care in Hospice House, as well as for the unique urgent financial needs of patients residing in their own homes or facilities.
+The Serenity Fund was thoughtfully designed to increase access to Hospice House residential care and to provide financial aid for needs directly related to patient safety, care, and comfort, as well as burial and cremation expenses.

-The generous and thoughtful couple who made the gift expressed their vision for The Serenity Fund.
+The generous and thoughtful couple who made the gift expressed their vision for the fund.

 “We both have been fortunate to experience firsthand Hospice of the Piedmont’s compassionate care for our loved ones and friends.
 Hospice House and home programs provide unique support for patients and their families to ensure that the end of their days are met with dignity and peace.
 The Serenity Fund is designed to allow more people to access this gentle gift that Hospice of the Piedmont offers.”

 Coordinating Support with Caregivers at Hospice of the Piedmont

 The Serenity Fund is intended to support patients and families with critical financial need directly related to their care.
 Caregivers at Hospice of the Piedmont can assist in coordinating support, where appropriate, for patients and their families.